jounikor/open-watcom-v2/README.md

   - `extern unsigned char __wsc_data_bank`, which is initialized by the `wsccrt0`.
 This variable contains the first 'additional' raw data ROM bank added by the `wscromtool`, if any.
   - `extern unsigned char __wsc_first_bank`, which is initialized by the `wsccrt0`.
 This variable contains the first ROM bank where the code execution starts.
   - Several helper (inline ASM) functions/macros for bank switching and handling IO ports.
+* If your compile/linking target is `wsc`:
+  - The compiled code execution starts at `$2000:0000` thus leaving 917504 bytes for compiled code and data.
+  - Raw data banks are placed at the beginning of the ROM (preceding the compiled code).
+  - Minimum 1Mbit and up to 128Mbit ROMs are supported.
+* If your compile/linking target is `wscl`:
+  - The compiled code execution starts at `$4000:0000` thus leaving 786432 bytes for compiled code and data.
+However, this arrangement leaves both REG_BANK_ROM0 & REG_BANK_ROM1 fully unoccupied and available for the programmer to exploit.
+  - Raw data banks are placed at the beginning of the ROM (preceding the compiled code).
+  - *Minimum 8Mbit* and up to 128Mbit ROMs are supported.
+The `wscromtool` will make sure ROM between `$4000:0000` and `$ffff:ffff` is always fully mappable.

 ### Assumptions and memory map layout when main(void) is called ###
-* REG_BANK_ROM2 is set to $ff.
+* REG_BANK_ROM2 is $ff.
-* REG_BANK_ROM0 is set to ??.
-* REG_BANK_ROM1 is set to "first bank" of the ROM.
+* REG_BANK_ROM0 is set to "first bank" of the ROM.
+* REG_BANK_ROM1 is ??.
-* REG_BANK_SRAM is set to ??.
+* REG_BANK_SRAM is ??.
-* Code execution (wsccrt0) always starts from `$3000:0000` and in the first ROM bank.
+* Code execution (wsccrt0) starts either from `$2000:0000` (the compile/linkin target was set to `wsc`) or from `$4000:0000` (the compile/linkin target was set to `wscl`).
-  - Your C main() entry point should really be in the first ROM bank i.e., where the wsccrt0 is also located.
-Actually the current wsccrt0 assumes this.
   - No parameters are passed to main().
 * The WS(C) IRQ base is set to `$0000:0020`.
 * All WS(C) IRQs are turned off and acknowledged.
 CPU IRQs are enabled.
-* The ROM Bank design here assumes that the REG_BANK_ROM0 i.e., memory `$2000:0000 -> $2000:ffff` is used for raw data bank switching.

 ### Additional information included into the ROM ###
 * The `wscromtool` uses bytes from `$fffe:0006 to $fffe:000f` in the last ROM bank in addition to the standard ROM metadata and reset vector.